tmforum-oda/oda-ca-docs/sphinx_documentation/_build/html/_sources/caDocs/ODAComponentDesignGuidelines.md.txt

       implementation: camunda
       path: /camunda
       port: 8080
-    dependantAPIs:
+    dependentAPIs:
     - name: party
       specification: https://open-api.tmforum.org/TMF632-Party-v4.0.0.swagger.json
 ```

-The *coreFunction* describes the core purpose of the software component.
+The `coreFunction` describes the core purpose of the software component.
 It describes the list of APIs that the component exposes as well as the APIs it is dependant on.
-The definitions within the *exposedAPIs* and *dependantAPIs* are experimental at this point, and we will modify and enhance them as we build-out the ODA Canvas and assemble a representative set of ODA Components.
+The definitions within the `exposedAPIs` and `dependentAPIs` are experimental at this point, and we will modify and enhance them as we build-out the ODA Canvas and assemble a representative set of ODA Components.
 The current definition has:
-* an *implementation* which links to the Kubernetes service that implements the API, including the *port* where the http service is exposed.
+* an `implementation` which links to the Kubernetes service that implements the API, including the `port` where the http service is exposed.
-* The *path* shows the API resource end-point, and can be used, for example, to automatically configure any API Gateway that is included as part of the Canvas.
-Note that the *path* points to the root of the API (and you need to append the relavant path from the swagger document to get to an implemented API resource).
+* The `path` shows the API resource end-point, and can be used, for example, to automatically configure any API Gateway that is included as part of the Canvas.
+Note that the `path` points to the root of the API (and you need to append the relavant path from the swagger document to get to an implemented API resource).
-* The *specification* points to the swagger documentation for the API.
-The Component CTK (Compliance Test Kit) will look inside this swagger for the *basePath* determine which Open-API CTK to execute for that API.
-The *basePath* is of format `"/tmf-api/productCatalogManagement/v4/"` which shows it is a `tmf-api` for `productCatalogManagement` with major version `4`.
+* The `specification` points to the swagger documentation for the API.
+The Component CTK (Compliance Test Kit) will look inside this swagger for the `basePath` determine which Open-API CTK to execute for that API.
+The `basePath` is of format `"/tmf-api/productCatalogManagement/v4/"` which shows it is a `tmf-api` for `productCatalogManagement` with major version `4`.
 The swagger can be one of the TM Forum published swagger files (e.g. [https://raw.githubusercontent.com/tmforum-rand/Open_API_And_Data_Model/v4.0-Sprint-2020-03/apis/TMF620_Product_Catalog/swaggers/TMF620-ProductCatalog-v4.1.0.swagger.json](https://raw.githubusercontent.com/tmforum-rand/Open_API_And_Data_Model/v4.0-Sprint-2020-03/apis/TMF620_Product_Catalog/swaggers/TMF620-ProductCatalog-v4.1.0.swagger.json?token=ACS2FQP4M3AEZBKQQEMIUQ3ABGIBM)) or can be an extension (conforming to the TMF630 Design Guidelines).

 ```
  eventNotification: